sourcegraph/sourcegraph-public-snapshot/doc/app/integrations.md

 To detect if the Cody app has been installed locally and run at least once, check for the existance of the `app.json` file in the expected directory

+## Detecting if the Cody app is running

+To detect if the Cody app is running a GET request to the version endpoint can be used.
+The endpoint can be found at `/__version` and if the app is running it will return a string that is the current version.
 ## Deep links

 The Cody app supports opening deep links that start with the `sourcegraph://` prefix.
 Opening of a deep links from a browser or from another application will launch the app if it's not already running and will navigate the app's UI to the destination.